My print studio is located at:

 I also excellently varnish and stretch canvases over wooden stretcher bars and those tasks costs vary depending mostly the size of the work you want printed.
 I can send you very detailed quotes broken down by task and cost.
 My stretching canvases is almost always much less than having to frame your canvas print.
 Note: if you want to stretch canvas prints they should be varnished first, before stretching, not after, to protect them!

 HOW TO GET YOUR IMAGES TO ME: You may bring your images on a CD, DVD or USB (jump/flash/thumb) drive.
-Or you can email them to me, or if too large use very easy FREE online FTP services such as wetransfer.com, which let you send large files, or use another free FTP or file archiving site.
+Or you can email them to me, or if too large to email, use very easy FREE online FTP services such as wetransfer.com, which lets you send very large files, or use another free FTP or file archiving site.
+[NOTE: Mac formatted USB drives and external hard drives may NOT work on my Windows system.
+Bring files with you but also send them to me first via wetransfer.com]

-HOW TO HAVE YOUR ARTWORK DIGITIZED: I can scan your original flat artwork up to about 48x48", using a wide format Epson 11000 xl scanner (about 12x17”); works can be scanned in 2 or more pieces if necessary and perfectly joined in Photoshop at high resolution for between just $10 - $45 each work, depending on the size of your original.
+HOW TO HAVE YOUR ARTWORK DIGITIZED: I can scan your original flat artwork up to about 48x48", using a wide format Epson 11000 xl scanner (about 12x17”); works can be scanned in 2 or more pieces if necessary and perfectly joined in Photoshop at high resolution for between just $10 - $55 each work, depending on the size of your original.
 We can scan up to 1200 dpi or higher.
 Most images are scanned at 600 dpi or more or less which allows for enlargement of several magnitudes without any degradation of the printed image.
-If your artwork is larger than 48x48", or too delicate to lie on my flatbed scanner, I work with the Oakland-based photographer Dana Davis who can photograph your work very professionally.
+If your artwork is larger than 48x48", I work with the Oakland-based photographer Dana Davis who can photograph your work very professionally.

 SHIPPING: I can ship your work to you, or drop ship your work to a third party if you like.
-Usually I ship in very sturdy tubes, or flat in padded envelopes or between strong pieces of cardboard.
+Usually I ship in very sturdy tubes.
+If you are not in a hurry, domestic shipping via the Post Office's "Media Mail" can be a lot less than Priority Mail for smaller or tubed prints.

-DISCOUNTS: If we print 4 - 10 of any single image at one time, I give a graduated discount of 10%.
-15% for 11-20 of a single image.
-20% for 21 - 30.
-25% for 31 or more.
+DISCOUNTS: If we print 4 - 20 of any single image at one time, you have a discount of 10%.
+15% off for printing 21-40 of a single image.
+20% off for 41 - 60.
+25% off for 61 - 80.
+30% for 81 or more.
 Discounts do not apply to images smaller than 8x10" because of the relatively large amount of handling of smaller images.

-PAYMENT METHODS: Cash, or personal check made out to John Sheridan, or Paypal (use email@example.com as my Paypal account name.).
-If using Paypal may I request we split their fees 50-50 and add that to the total, usually 1.8% for each of us.
+PAYMENT METHODS: Cash, or personal check made out to John Sheridan, Zelle (very easy all you need is my phone number of email address to set it up instantly) or Paypal (use johnsheridanart@sbcglobal as my Paypal account name.).
+If using Paypal may I request we split their fees 50-50 and add that to the total, usually 1.5% for each of us.

 Please feel free to contact me ANY TIME with ANY QUESTIONS you may have.
 I'll be glad to answer you.